 A: For companies, contractual research, knowledge acquisition and consultancy services used exclusively for the project must form a minority of the partner's cost and are allowable for SMEs only.
 Consultancy/contracting costs are generally only provided for work commissioned by SMEs in Ireland.
-Where consultancy needs to be contracted outside Ireland, it should form a small proportion of the spend and a clear business case needs to be provided.
+Where consultancy needs to be contracted outside Ireland, it should form a small proportion of the spend and be supported by a clear business case.